Skip to main content

 2

-• Add spinach to pot with pasta; stir to combine. • Cover and cook, stirring occasionally, until spinach is wilted and rigatoni is al dente, 1-2 minutes more.
+• Add spinach to pot with rigatoni; stir to combine. • Cover and cook, stirring occasionally, until spinach is wilted and rigatoni is al dente, 1-2 minutes more.
 Taste and season with salt and pepper if desired.
 TIP: If sauce seems too thick, stir in a splash of water.

 Finish & Serve